felixlopz/hubrise-test-task/content/apps/swoopos/en/overview.md

 ## Description

 Swoopos is a cost efficient, multifunctional and easy-to-use mobile Point of Sales system designed for the hospitality and retail sectors.
 Migration to Swoopos, setup and system upgrades are free.

 Swoopos combines a traditional EPOS and cloud-based technology to work online and offline when the internet goes down, or when you experience poor WiFi connectivity.
 It comes with a comprehensive set of features, including:

 - Payment.
 - Split the bill by creating multiple customer tabs per table.
 - Table booking on the go with the customer mobile number and automated SMS sent with reservation details.
 - Table Management to manage customers, and identify orders sent to the bar and kitchen.
 - Mobile ordering app with a QR code on each table for customers to order autonomously.
 - Analytics and reports for operations management and marketing programs.

+Swoopos is entirely developed in-house.
 Their customer service provides remote staff training and technical support.
-Swoopos is proud to have their own internal software development team.

 ## Integration Features